 No specific test or test requirements are defined for conducted output power dynamics.
 The Error Vector Magnitude (EVM) test, as described in clause 6.12 provides sufficient test coverage for this requirement.

-6.12 Transmit signal quality
+6.12 Transmit signal quality for NCR-MT

 Transmit signal quality is specified in terms of: frequency error and transmit modulation quality requirements.